Archie Bell & the Drells: Early days

-Archie Bell (born September 1, 1944), who founded the group, was born in Henderson, Texas, his family moving to Houston before he was a year old.
-He is the second oldest of seven brothers.
-His brother Ricky Bell (d.
-1984) was an NFL player.
-Eugene Bell was the final brother.
+Archie Bell (born September 1, 1944), who founded the group, was born in Henderson, Texas; his family moved to Houston before he was a year old.
 Archie formed the group in 1966 with his friends James Wise, Willie Parnell and Billy Butler.

 They signed with the Houston-based record label Ovide in 1967 and recorded a number of songs including "She's My Woman" and "Tighten Up", which was recorded in October 1967 at the first of several sessions in which the Drells were backed by the instrumental group the T.S.U.
 Toronadoes.

-The origins of "Tighten Up" came from a conversation Bell had with Butler.
+The origins of "Tighten Up" came from a conversation Archie Bell had with Butler.
 Bell was despondent after receiving his draft notice, and Butler, in an attempt to cheer him up, demonstrated the "Tighten Up" dance to Bell.

 Bell's promoter, Skipper Lee Frazier, unsuccessfully began pushing the flip side of "Tighten Up", a song called "Dog Eat Dog".
-But at the recommendation of a friend, he gave the other side a try.
-"Tighten Up", written by Archie Bell and Billy Butler, contained Archie Bell prodding listeners to dance to the funky musical jam developed by the T.S.U.
-Toronadoes, and it became a hit in Houston before it was picked up by Atlantic Records for distribution in April 1968.
+But at the recommendation of a friend he gave the other side a try.
+"Tighten Up", written by Archie Bell and Billy Butler.
+Bell prodded listeners to dance to the funky musical jam developed by the T.S.U.
+Toronadoes; It became a hit in Houston before it was picked up by Atlantic Records for distribution in April 1968.
 By the summer it topped both the Billboard R&B and pop charts.
-It also received a R.I.A.A. gold disc by selling 1 million copies.
+It also received a R.I.A.A. gold disc by selling one million copies.
 According to the Billboard Book of Number One Hits by Fred Bronson, Bell heard a comment after the Kennedy assassination in Dallas that "nothing good ever came out of Texas."
 Bell wanted his listeners to know "we were from Texas and we were good."

 Many believe Bell was wounded in action in Vietnam while the band was still at the height of its fame, but he actually injured his leg in a truck accident while stationed in Germany.
 The success of the single prompted the band to rush out an album, despite their incapacitated leader.
 In 1969 the group recorded their first full album with Gamble and Huff, I Can't Stop Dancing, which reached number 28 on the R&B album chart.
-By this time another of Archie's brothers, Lee Bell (born January 14, 1946, Houston), had replaced Butler, and became the band's choreographer.
+By that time another of Archie's brothers, Lee Bell (born January 14, 1946 in Houston), had replaced Butler and became the band's choreographer.

-Reid Farrell, who was from Houston, was the guitarist who traveled and played with the group.
+Reid Farrell, who was from Houston was a guitarist who traveled and played with the group.